apace100/origins-docs/docs/power_types/modify_damage_taken.md

 [Power Type](../power_types.md)

-Modifies how much damage the player takes.
+Modifies how much damage the entity that has the power takes.

 Type ID: `origins:modify_damage_taken`